A free boundary model for transport induced neurite growth: Mathematical model

 1. \emph{Dynamics within the neurites.} Let $v_0>0$ be the velocity of vesicles as they move along neurites and let $\rho_j = \rho_j(t,x) := f_{+,j} + f_{-,j}$ be the total vesicle density, $j= 1, 2$.
 We define the fluxes of antero- and retrogradely moving vesicle-motor complexes as

-respectively.
-Assume additionally that the complexes can (randomly, possibly via dissociation) change their direction with a given rate $\lambda \ge 0$.
+respectively, {where $D_T > 0$ is a positive diffusion constant.
+Let us emphasize again that compared to earlier models, \cite{Smith2001ModelsOM,Friedman2005,Friedman2006,Newby2010,Bressloff2015_democracy}, we include a non-linear transport term to account for finite size effects.} We assume additionally that the complexes can (randomly, possibly via dissociation) change their direction with a given rate $\lambda \ge 0$.
 We obtain the following drift-diffusion-reaction equations, a copy of which holds true in each neurite separately,

-where $L_j(t)$ is the current length of the domain and $T>0$ is a fixed final time.
+Here, $L_j(t)$ is the current length of the domain and $T>0$ is a fixed final time. {Note that the constants $v_0$, $D_T$ and $\lambda$ do not depent on $j$ as they are related to the characteristics of the transport of vesicle-motor protein complexes which are the same in every neurite.}

 2. \emph{Coupling to soma and pools.} We assume that all neurites are connected to the soma at the point $x=0$.
 There, we have the following effects: